dkrajzew/db2qthelp/docs/install.md

 __db2qthelp__ is a [Python](https://www.python.org/) script.
 To run it, you must have [Python](https://www.python.org/) installed.
 If you have not installed [Python](https://www.python.org/), yet, please read instructions on installing [Python](https://www.python.org/) first (see below).

+Assuming that you are interested in [DocBook](https://docbook.org/), you are probably aware of [xsltproc](https://gitlab.gnome.org/GNOME/libxslt) as a processing tool.
+In case your [DocBook](https://docbook.org/) document is not yet converted, you will need [xsltproc](https://gitlab.gnome.org/GNOME/libxslt).
+Please see below for a brief information about installing [xsltproc](https://gitlab.gnome.org/GNOME/libxslt).

 ## Installing db2qthelp